 Advantages of Living Benefits

 Life insurance policies can also offer living benefits.
 For instance, the cash value growth of a permanent life insurance policy is tax-deferred, which means you do not pay taxes on the growth of the cash value unless the money is withdrawn.
 Loans or withdrawals can be taken against the cash value of a permanent life insurance policy to help with expenses, such as college tuition or the down payment on a home.

 There are several types of life insurance products available, including term life insurance, whole life insurance, and universal life insurance.

 Term Life Insurance

-Term provides life insurance protection for a specified period of time.
+Term life insurance provides life insurance protection for a specified period of time.
 If you do not currently have life insurance, term can be a good place to start.
-It’s generally less expensive than permanent life insurance, and is available in varying term periods with fixed premiums from a one- (annual renewable term) to 20-year period (level term).
-Furthermore, term insurance is sometimes convertible to permanent coverage, providing you with flexibility as your needs change.
+It is generally less expensive than permanent life insurance and is available in varying term periods with fixed premiums from a one-year to 20-year period.
+Additionally, term insurance is sometimes convertible to permanent coverage, providing you with flexibility as your needs change.

 Whole Life Insurance

 Whole life insurance is a form of permanent life insurance that remains in force during the insured person’s lifetime, provided premiums are paid as specified in the policy.
 Whole life insurance can build cash value.